Cara-Jo/cojorado/_posts/articles/2015-12-08-adventures-in-calligraphy-embroidery-and-book-binding.md

 I didn't want this book to be some boring run-of-the-mill cojo-sans font.
 I wanted it to be beautiful and romantic, just like us.
 Obviously this meant I needed to learn Calligraphy.

 I took to the Internet to try to find video tutorials online, but they were all boring and poorly filmed.
 Then I tried to find local workshops here in Denver.
 I found a few, but they were months ago, which did not help my cause.
-When I thought there was no end in sight, I found Workshop.
+When I thought there was no end in sight, I found [Wordshop Paperie](http://wordshopdenver.com/).
 They were hosting a Calligraphy class and I signed up as fast as I could.

 It was a bit expensive now that I think about it.
 It was only 2 hours and it cost $100.
 But I guess that paid for the 2 glasses of wine I had, right?